intel/pepc/docs/pepc-uncore.rst

 Subcommand *'config'*
 =====================

-Configure uncore proparties for specified dies.
+Configure uncore properties for specified dies.
 If no parameter is provided, the current value(s) will be displayed.
 Use target domain specification options to define the subset of CPUs, cores, dies, or packages.

 **-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
    A comma-separated list of mechanisms allowed for configuring uncore properties.
 Use '--list-mechanisms' to view available mechanisms.
-Many options support only one mechanism (e.g., 'sysfs'), while some support multiple (e.g., 'sysfs' and 'msr').
+Many options support only one mechanism (e.g., 'sysfs'), while some support multiple (e.g., 'sysfs' and 'tpmi').
 Mechanisms are tried in the specified order.
 By default, all mechanisms are allowed, and the most preferred ones are tried first.

 **--list-mechanisms**
    Display available mechanisms for configuring uncore properties.

-**--min-freq** *MIN_FREQ*
+**--min-freq** *[MIN_FREQ]*
    Set the minimum uncore frequency.
 The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example '900MHz').
 Uses the same mechanisms as described in the 'info' sub-command.